dustinpfister/blog_posts/_posts/nodejs-buffer.md

 ## 1 - what to know before continuing

 THis is a post on using buffers in nodejs to work with binary data in a node.js environment.
 There is a lot to know about when working with buffers, such as how to create them in the first place, and how it has changed compared to older versions of node.js.
 Anyway I hope that you have at least some background with node.js, and javaSciprt in general, as I will not be coving the basics of those topics here.

+In this post I was using nodejs 8.x LTS which at the time of this writing is still supported, but it coming to the end of its support cycle.
+If you are using an older or newer version of nodejs what is written here may not be applicable.

 ## 2 - New buffers more than one way to do it